OpenSourceEconomics/ada_topics/src/ada_topics/stats_interpretation/graphs_terminology/objectives_materials.md

 After working through this topic, you should be able to:

-- list the basic terminology used in graph theory
+- list the basic terminology used in graph theory, in particular

   - nodes and edges
   - directed and undirected graphs